LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Return to your GitHub window for LoopWorkspaces.

-* Modify the default branch to be main_3.2.1_custom
 * Click on Action: Build Loop
+    * When you Click on Run workflow to see the dropdown
+    * You must select your main_3.2.1_custom branch
+    * Then click on the green Run Workflow button

 In about 1 hour, your customized Loop will be available for installation on your phone via TestFlight.